 Jay Schneider, L.C.S.W.

-Jay Schneider, L.C.S.W. is a licensed clinical social worker, and a diplomate in social work.
-He is the director of Schneider Counseling and Corporate Solutions, and founder of the MANAGE ANGER DAILY (M.A.D.) anger management program with over 30 years of experience providing services to organizations, individuals, couples and families in San Diego County.
-He has had a successful private counseling, training and consulting practice since 1985.
+Jay Schneider, L.C.S.W. is a licensed clinical social worker, a diplomate in social work, and a certified coach.
+He is the director of Schneider Counseling and Corporate Solutions.
+Jay founded the MANAGE ANGER DAILY (M.A.D.) anger management program, with over 30 years of experience providing executive coaching, conflict management coaching, counseling and training services to organizations, individuals, couples and families in San Diego and the greater United States.

 Prior to entering private practice, Mr. Schneider was the Director of Clinical Services for SAY San Diego, an outpatient mental health program.
 For eight years he developed and supervised clinical programs at three offices, serving over 500 troubled adolescents and their families per year.

 Through Joan Kroc and Operation Cork he obtained extensive training in the treatment of chemical dependency at the highly acclaimed Hazelden Treatment Institute in Minnesota.
 Active in several volunteer organizations, he has served in several positions on the board of the San Diego Chapter of the Employee Assistance Professional Association (EAPA) including President, Treasurer, and Chair of both the Treatment and Clinical Standards Committees.

 Mr. Schneider was honored to serve on Mayor Maureen O’Conner’s Commission on Substance Abuse.
 He also served on the board of COACH, the San Diego Council on Alcohol and Substance Abuse.

 Jay Schneider is certified in Critical Incident Stress Debriefing by National Trauma Services.
 He has provided trainings, debriefings, consultation and counseling for a number of organizations in San Diego County. (see list)